bezimeniludak/Cinema-Website/README.md

 [**The website**][my website]

-This is a website of an imaginary cinema that takes place in my faculty.
+This is a website of an imaginary cinema that takes place in a faculty.
 The idea is that every week a movie night is organized and students can preview what movies are available.

 The website has been built using the CSS framework **Bootstrap** and is fully responsive.
 Additional styles have been created using **SASS**.
 The contact form has a simple validation check using **JavaScript**.